CMB27/ModbusRTU-Test-Shield/README.md

 > It graphically shows where each component goes on the board.
 > You will need to download it in order to view it; GitHub does not render HTML files in repositories.

-#### 1. R1-R9 (Resistors)
+#### 1. R1-R9 (Resistors) and D9-D11 (Diodes)
 > [!NOTE]
 > There are two resistor values used.
 >
-> The 8 resistors furthest from the diode footprints (R1-R8) are 330 Ohm resistors.
+> The 8 resistors furthest from the diode footprints (R1-R8) are 1K Ohm resistors.
 > The color code on these will be orange, orange, brown, gold.
 >
 > The resistor right next to the diode footprints (R9) is a 10K Ohm resistor.
 > The color code on this resistor will be brown, black, orange, gold.

-- Bend the resistor leads so that the part will fit in the footprint.
-- Place the resistors and bend the leads on the backside of the board to hold them in place.
-- On the backside of the board, solder the leads to the pads.
-- Trim the leads using the flush cutters.

-#### 2. D9-D11 (Diodes)
-> [!NOTE]
+>
 > Two different diode parts are used on this board.
 >
 > The smaller signal diodes (D9, D10) are placed next to the resistors.
 >
 > The larger power diode (D11) is placed right next to the RJ12 footprint.

-- Bend the diode leads so they will fit their respective footprints.
+- Bend the compnent leads so that the parts will fit in their footprints.
-- Place the diodes, making sure that the side with the line closest to it (the cathode) is facing the squarish pad.
+- Place the components.
-- Bend the leads on the backside of the board to hold the diodes in place.
+- Bend the leads on the backside of the board to hold them in place.
-- Solder the diode leads to the pads then trim the leads.
+- On the backside of the board, solder the leads to the pads.

-#### 3. SW1-SW3 (Push-button Switches)
-- Place the switches; these have kinked leads, so they should stay once placed.
-- Turn the board over and solder the switch leads to the board.
+- Trim the leads using the flush cutters.

-#### 4. XU1-XU2 (Integrated Circuit Sockets)
+#### 2. XU1-XU2 (Integrated Circuit Sockets)
 _You will likely need to install the sockets one at a time._
 - Place the socket so that the notch matches up with the notch shown on the circuit board.
 - Flip the board over and solder two pins in opposite corners of the socket.
 - Check that the socket is straight and seated correctly on the board.
-  If everything looks good proceed, otherwise, reheat your solder joints one at a time and adjust the socket position until it looks good.
+  If everything looks good proceed, otherwise, reheat your solder joints one at a time and adjust the socket position.
 - Solder the remaining pins.

+#### 3. SW1-SW3 (Push-button Switches)
+- Place the switches; these have kinked leads, so they should stay once placed.
+- Turn the board over and solder the leads to the board.

-#### 5. D1-D8 (LEDs)
+#### 4. D1-D8 (LEDs)
 > [!NOTE]
 > The `ON` LED (D5), is green.
 >
 > All the other LEDs (D1-D4, D6-D8) are yellow.

-- Place the LEDs in their respective footprints with the short lead (cathode) going through the squarish pad, and bend the leads on the backside of the board to hold them in place.
+- Place the LEDs in their respective footprints with the short lead (cathode) going through the squarish pad.
+- Bend the leads on the backside of the board to hold them in place.
-- Solder the leads, then trim them.
+- Solder the leads.
+- Trim the leads.

-#### 6. RV1-RV2 (Potentiometers)
+#### 5. RV1-RV2 (Potentiometers)
 _You will likely need to install the potentiometers one at a time._
 - Place the potentiometer.
 - Flip the board over and solder the pins.

+#### 6. XJ5 (Terminal Block Header)
+- Place the terminal block header.
+- Solder one of the pins.
+- Check the placement of the header; reheat the solder joint and make adjustments if necessary.
+- Solder the remaining pins.

 #### 7. C1-C6 (Capacitors)
 - Place the capacitors, ensuring the `-` symbol on the capacitors is facing away from the `+` symbol on the board.
   For capacitors, the positive lead goes through the squarish pad and the negative lead goes through the circular pad.
 - Bend the leads on the backside of the board to hold the capacitors in place.
-- Solder the leads, then trim them.

-#### 8. XJ5 (Terminal Block Header)
-- Place the terminal block header.
-- Solder one of the pins.
+- Solder the leads.
-- Check the placement of the header; reheat the solder joint and make adjustments if necessary.
-- Solder the remaining pins.
+- Trim the leads.

-#### 9. J1-J4 (Arduino UNO Interface)
+#### 8. J1-J4 (Arduino UNO Interface)
 - If you have a shield for the Arduino UNO, place the stacking socket headers on its pins, then place the socket header pins through the holes in the circuit board.
   This will make it easier and faster to install the sockets.
   If you don't have a shield you will likely need to install the sockets one at a time.